 [3:35] Ganadeep Rey Patlolla:

 I can.
 So the way I’ve been seeing the transformation happen is all of us in our companies, we always are doing process improvements, or we’re doing some kind of small projects.
 I think the big thing that we have to ask ourselves is, let’s step back.
 Let’s take a holistic view of the entire process from end to end.
 You have to start with from the cradle to grave, and then ask yourself, if we were to step back and do a full, thorough review.
 And then let’s take and tackle the big picture.
 I think that way, instead of your best resources being tied up doing small stuff means it’s not an evolution from one state to the next state, you have to kind of think of it as a revolution, you will have to change how you kind of build going to play this game.
 It’s not the same thing.
 So you have to ask the big questions and ask the uncomfortable questions.
 And we’ve heard from other speakers, Tony was saying that, if it didn’t meet his mark of like $50 million, he wouldn’t even touch it.
-Yes, that would be at a CTO or a CFO level now kind of stuck on to order to cash.
+Yes, that would be at a CTO or a CFO level now kind of stuck on in order to cash.
 We have to establish our own benchmark, maybe not a benchmark, but our own targets to say, process, if we touch it, what are we going to gain out of this?
 Small improvements add up to a big transformation?